Pluggable Neural Machine Translation Models via Memory-augmented Adapters: Approach

 where $\mathrm{memadapt}(\mathbf{A}, \mathbf{Q}, \mathbf{K}, \mathbf{V})$ denotes the memory-augmented adapter. $\mathbf{M}_t^{(i)} \in \mathbb{R}^{N_t^{(i)} \times d}$ represents the target-side memory, where $N_t^{(i)}$ denotes the number of items in $\mathbf{M}_t^{(i)}$.
 The adapter output $\mathbf{O}_1$ is then provided to the layer normalization module:

 Similarly, we read the source-side memory in the cross-attention module:

-Figure~\ref{fig:memory-read} shows an example.
+Figure~\ref{fig:sub_memread} shows an example.
 To reduce the redundancy that a phrase pair would repeatedly appear in memories at every decoder layer, we split all the phrase pairs into $L$ parts, where $L$ is the number of decoder layers.
 Each layer only stores one part of phrase pairs.
-In other words, the memories used in different layers do not overlap with each other, in terms of the corresponding phrase pairs.

 \paragraph{Training Strategy} Inspired by dropout~\cite{Srivastava:2014:Dropout} that can effectively reduce spurious co-adaptation between model parameters, we propose a memory dropout approach to prevent NMT models from being too dependent on some specific memory items.
 When training the memory-augmented adapter, we randomly drop part of the memory items.
 Let $\mathbf{M}$ be the full memory and $\hat{\mathbf{M}}$ be the remained memory after memory dropout, the overall loss can be given by